Waivz AI Governance Statement

 Safety-first design.
 Anthropic was founded specifically to advance safe AI.
 Their published research and product practices reflect a deep institutional commitment to safety that aligns with the fiduciary mindset of retirement plan work.

 Data protection by contract.
 Our commercial API access is governed by Anthropic's API Terms of Service, which prohibit the use of customer inputs for model training.
-API logs are retained for seven days and then automatically deleted.
+API logs are retained for a short period (Anthropic: seven days) and then automatically deleted.
 These terms are published and independently verifiable at Anthropic's Trust Center (trust.anthropic.com).

 Capability.
 In our assessment, Claude's reasoning quality and handling of nuanced retirement plan analysis meets our requirements for accuracy, depth, and compliance awareness.

-We document our AI provider explicitly because advisors and their CCOs deserve to know — and because diligent fiduciaries should expect their technology vendors to disclose this information.
+We document our AI providers explicitly because advisors and their CCOs deserve to know — and because diligent fiduciaries should expect their technology vendors to disclose this information.

 What AI Does in the (k) Suite